Second-Hand Curtains, a small change with a big impact

 Introduction to re-modelling/re-working second-hand curtains

-Pretty much everyone knows that buying second-hand curtains is a very good and sustainable thing to do.
-It's good for your pocket and great for the planet and there are many ways curtains can be altered.
 Curtains might be too long but the colours are great so get them taken up.
-Silk curtains, especially if they have been in use for a decent length of time will probably be frayed up and down the leading edges.
-These will need to be cut off and a new edge created and this will help the curtains stay usable.
+Silk curtains of any real age fray up and down the leading edges.
+These can be cut off and creating a new edge will help the curtains stay usable.
 This re-modelling/re-working helps make the curtains look better and last longer and doesn't need to cost the earth!

 The Sewing Room, St Albans